North Carolina Business Legal Services

 North Carolina Employment Law Attorneys

-We act as outside counsel for some of the largest companies in the nation, but also actively represent small to medium sized businesses and individuals all over the Raleigh/Durham area.
+We act as outside counsel for some of the largest companies in the nation, but also actively represent small to medium sized businesses all over the Raleigh/Durham area.
 We represent clients statewide in North Carolina Employment Law matters, including:

 - Severance Agreement Negotiation, Drafting, and Litigation